umeboshi2/paella/pages/install-procedure.md

    where <name> is the name of the machine.

 3. Next, type: paella-set-install.
-This will instruct the server to create pxe config files for the mac addresses of the machine.
+This will instruct the server to create pxe config files for the system uuid of the machine.

-Procedure when machine set to be installed:
+### Procedure when machine set to be installed:

 1. Boot machine from network.
 The pxe menu will have an install entry at the top that provides the installer with a preseed file